CandlePlatforms/devdocs/docs/validate/validator-faq.md

 ## Bor shows "Impossible reorg, please file an issue"

 Let these logs be.
-Your node should ideally not suffer because of this and the issue should be automatically resolved.
+Your node should ideally not suffer because of this and the issue should be autocandleally resolved.

 If your node is suffering because of this, please contact the support team on [Discord](https://discord.gg/polygon).